Lyman Twins of Altamonte, famous Vaudeville stage actors

 Howard (junior) served in the Navy and was stationed at the Naval Station Great Lakes, just north of Chicago, in 1943.
 His mother, Emma, rode with Sanford resident Mary Strong to visit him in August of that year.

 The two women were halfway into the trip when they passed through Chattanooga.
 Heading north on the Dixie Highway, they approached Dodds Avenue in downtown Chattanooga.
 At this point, the road heads down a hill before turning northwest.
-The car’s brakes failed and they soared through the intersection and crashed violently into the James Cafe.
+The car’s brakes failed, and they soared through the intersection and crashed violently into the James Cafe.

 Over the next decade, Patti and Herbert continued to perform in local fundraisers and charitable events, especially at the Orlando Country Club in College Park, where they were members.
 Patti Louise Lyman died after a short illness in 1952.
 Herbert quickly remarried but died a year later in 1953.

 After graduating from Lyman High and Rollins College, Howard and Emma’s two sons left the area.
 Howard’s child from the first marriage (Shirley) stayed with her mother (Ethel) and never lived locally.
 Herbert and Patti did not have any children.
 Because their local legacy only stretched a single generation, it’s easy to forget the Lymans’ impact.
-Still, they should be remembered among the early leaders that helped shape Forest City and Altamonte Springs.
+Still, they should be remembered among the early leaders who helped shape Forest City and Altamonte Springs.

 References: